-This is one of the traditional after-sale services used by various companies around the world.
-If your business sells appliances such as spa equipment, get an expert to handle installations for your customers.
-If you sell hair extensions and weaves, you could have a hair stylist on call to assist your customers.
+This is one of the traditional after sale services offered by various companies around the world.
+If your business sells appliances such as spa equipment, hire an expert to install these for your customers.
+If you sell hair extensions and weaves, have a hair stylist on call to assist your customers.

 - Offer insider data to resellers

-These are a few value addition ideas to boost your business and increase profits.
+These are a few value addition ideas to boost your business and increase your profit.